SlipShabby/42SiliconValley/Libft/README.md

 My implementation of the Standard C Library functions including some additional.
 The goal of the project is to learn how to create your custom library for any future projects.
 Also it is a great way to learn how standard functions works behind the scene and customize them for your needs.

+Disclaimer: * Reinventing the wheel is bad, 42 makes us do this just so we can have a deeper understanding of data structures and basic algorithms.
+At 42 we're not allowed to use some standard libraries on our projects, so we have to keep growing this library with our own functions as we go farther in the program.*

 ## Table of Contents
 * [What is libft?](#what-is-libft)
 * [What's in it?](#whats-in-it)